fornwall/rust-static-builder/README.md

 ```

 ## Creating a lightweight Docker image
-The statically built executable can be used to create a lightweight Docker image built from scratch:
+The built binary can be used to create a lightweight Docker image built from scratch:

 ```dockerfile
 FROM scratch